-4.11 Where S106 contributions are sought, the County Council will provide the necessary evidence to demonstrate that the need identified is due to the impact of the development concerned and that the contributions sought and the projects identified meet the requirements of the CIL Regulations.
-Planning obligations may seek to secure financial contributions towards improving or expanding existing infrastructure or providing new infrastructure, the direct provision of services, land and buildings, or payments towards ongoing maintenance and service delivery costs.

-- 4.12 Where proposed developments may have an impact on a neighbouring authority then appropriate consultation will take place and Section 106 contributions may be secured to mitigate any negative impacts on the neighbouring authority. - 4.13 It remains the responsibility of the Local Planning Authority (LPA) to consider the County Council's advice and determine the application, including any decision to seek developer contributions via S106 planning obligations.
-The LPA has the ultimate responsibility in determining whether the infrastructure contributions sought are reasonable and accord with the requirements of the CIL Regulations, in addition to balancing the viability of the development against the infrastructure requirements.
-The S106 process is shown in Figure 1 below.
+- 4.11 Where Section 106 contributions are sought, the County Council will provide the necessary evidence to demonstrate that the need identified is due to the impact of the development concerned and that the contributions sought and the projects identified meet the requirements of the CIL Regulations.
+Planning obligations may seek to secure financial contributions towards improving or expanding existing infrastructure or providing new infrastructure, the direct provision of services, land and buildings, or payments towards ongoing maintenance and service delivery costs. - 4.12 Where infrastructure and services are provided in conjunction with a neighbouring authority, the County Council will liaise with the appropriate authority and Section 106 contributions may be secured to mitigate any negative impacts a development may place on the neighbouring authority. - 4.13 It remains the responsibility of the Local Planning Authority to consider the County Council's advice and determine the application, including any decision to seek developer contributions via Section 106 planning obligations.
+The Local Planning Authority has the ultimate responsibility in determining whether the infrastructure contributions sought are reasonable and accord with the requirements of the CIL Regulations, in addition to balancing the viability of the development against the infrastructure requirements.
+The Section 106 process is shown in Figure 1 below.